Expensive Marketing Mistakes to Avoid

 When you launch a PPC campaign, your main focus is choosing the keywords you want your ads to display for.
 And in most cases, you want those ads to reach as many people as possible.

-However, not all of the people searching for a given keyword are necessarily qualified leads.
-That’s where negative keywords become important, and not using them means you could end up overpaying on AdWords and other platforms.
+However, not all the people searching for a given keyword are necessarily qualified leads.
+That’s where negative keywords become important, and not using them means you could end up overpaying on Google Ads and other platforms.

 Ranking for as many searches as possible may seem like a good thing at first.
 However, if customers click on your ads and then leave without buying anything, you’re still spending money on those clicks—even though they’re not generating any revenue for you.